 We were able to trace all our CPO and PK to supplying mills but tracing to the plantations of origin was challenging for external crops.
-As at end-2019, we managed to trace 83% of externally sourced FFB to our mills.
+At the end of 2019, we managed to trace 80% of externally sourced FFB to our mills, 3% lower than what we achieved in 2018 (83%).
+This is mainly due to the difference in production/supply of FFB from the same suppliers.
 We identified our top dealer and communicated our GSP and NDPE commitment.
 In addition, we measured its sustainability risk level using the Global Forest Watch (GFW) Pro platform, an open-source web application that monitors global forests in near real-time.
 The platform measures global deforestation rates and detects and monitors illegal clearing activity.
 Our target is to assess 100% of our suppliers' sustainability risks by 2021.